sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/addborders.rst

     These eight rectangles are "resized", using the given resizer in convolution mode.
     No dimension is changed, just we'll get a blurred area.

-    Since 3.7.4 resizers can accept a ``force`` parameter, so we use it.
+    Since 3.7.4 resizers can accept a ``force`` parameter, so we use it internally.

     - left and right parts need only horizontal treatment.
     - top and bottom parts need only vertical treatment.